leocruz130/cse15l-lab-reports/week-3-lab-report.md

 - In this example the main method of StringServer & the handleRequest method of Handler are being called to execute this screen.
 - For the main method of StringServer args would be considered the port number when initializing the server.
 It is important that you get to choose what port number to start your server as it helps deliver data to the wanted host on the network.
-- the handleRequest method takes in the url that we typed and converts the url value to a string array value to add the right hand side of the query to the words string.
+- the handleRequest method takes in the path of the URL and splits it into a String array at the query using the ``.getQuery`` method.

 ![integers](images/integers.PNG)

--In this example we can see when we enter in the url a new query adding integers is still considered as a string.
+- In this example we can see when we enter in the url a new query adding integers is still considered as a string.
--Both the main method of StringServer & the handleRequest method of Handler are still being called.
+- Both the main method of StringServer & the handleRequest method of Handler are still being called.
+- The string before is "Hello World" and after inputting this path we get "Hello World\n123" as a single String variable.
--The important thing about this example is that in the URL value we have integer values that still get added and formatted to string values.
+- The important thing about this example is that in the URL value we have integer values that still get added and formatted to string values.

 ## Part 2